Mercantec-GHC/h4-projekt-gruppe-3/Docs/SetupGuide.md

 3. Setup backend project:

    - Copy the `.env.example` file and rename the copied file to `.env`
-   - Open the `.env` file in a text editor of your choice, and set configure the following variables:
+   - Open the `.env` file in a text editor of your choice, and update the following variables:

    ```env
    SERVER_HOST=127.0.0.1 # Your local ip address